ruyadorno/docker/docs/reference/builder.md

 The [`docker build`](/reference/commandline/build/) command builds an image from a `Dockerfile` and a *context*.
 The build's context is the files at a specified location `PATH` or `URL`.
 The `PATH` is a directory on your local filesystem.
-The `URL` is a the location of a Git repository.
+The `URL` is the location of a Git repository.

 A context is processed recursively.
 So, a `PATH` includes any subdirectories and the `URL` includes the repository and its submodules.
 A simple build command